-When the form is opened in the Web Client, the links will be read from the designated associated task pane, and appended to the Navigation panel (below the global navigation links).
-If the user navigates to a different form, the form-specific links will be removed from the Navigation panel, and replaced by any form-specific navigation links defined for the new form.
+When the form is opened in the Web Client, the links will be read from the designated associated task pane, and appended to the Navigation menu (to the right of the global navigation links).
+If the user navigates to a different form, the form-specific links will be removed from the Navigation menu, and replaced by any form-specific navigation links defined for the new form.